 After climbing all the way up to Hartes Point Ridge be sure to take in the view all around, looking back north for a memorable view stretching all the way to the Cape Spear lighthouse, and looking ahead all the way to the Ferryland lighthouse.

 Continuing south you’ll pass the entrance to Pipeline Road, which leads to the Goulds.
 I don’t recommend that option because you’ll miss the beautiful twin waterfalls at Raymond’s Gulch just before arriving at the south trailhead.
-Once you’re there, you are still on the coast, and you’ll have to make a choice between adding either Spout Path to Bay Bulls or Shoal Bay Road to the Goulds.
+Once you’re there, you are still on the coast, and you’ll have to make a choice between continuing to the Goulds over Shoal Bay Road (adds 6.3 km) or continuing to Bay Bulls over Spout Path (adds 17.2 km).

 Scenic spots on Motion Path: